redwarp/kmeans-gpu/README.md

 ## Limitation

-Not there yet.

-* Currently initialize centroids with random values, should look how complex it is to paralellize kmean++ init.

 As this loads an image as a texture to your graphic cards, it also comes with some limitation based on the GPU backends: It won't work if the original image is bigger than **8192x8192** pixels.

 ## Sample